30 years internet. See the first site

 Try the first browser

-If you want to know how the first browser was used, CERN hosts one simulate this first web browser, as it appeared in the NeXTSTEP operating system, and you can run it in your browser today.
-The on the side of the screen follows the NeXTSTEP Links at that time.
-It's rendered in grayscale because many NeXT computers come with monochrome, high-resolution displays.
+If you want to know how the first browser was used, CERN hosts one simulate this first web browser, as it appeared in the NeXTSTEP operating system and you can run it in your browser today.
+The menu on the side of the screen follows the NeXTSTEP Links at that time.
+Rendered in shades of gray because many NeXTs come with high-resolution monochrome monitors.

 first browser info box